Agora-wireless/Agora/README.md

     where cpupower can be installed through
     `sudo apt-get install -y linux-tools-$(uname -r)`
   * Turn off hyper-threading.
-We provide an example bash script (scripts/tune_hyperthread.sh), where the core indices of on line 4 are machine dependent.
+We provide an example bash script (scripts/tune_hyperthread.sh), where the core indices are machine dependent.
   * Set IRQ affinity to direct OS interrupts away from Agora's cores.
     We direct all the interrupts to core 0 in our experiments.
 	  We provide an example bash script (scripts/set_smp_affinity.sh),